Best Asus monitors for 2022

 Brightness

-Monitors create an image by shining light through an LCD panel.
+Monitors an image by shining light through an LCD panel.
 While it may seem counterintuitive, brighter isn’t always necessary.
 You’ll find that monitors indicate their brightness in a unit called nits.
 You don’t really need to know what a nit represents, but you should know the ranges that monitors offer.
 You’ll typically find monitors between 400 and 1000 nits.
 The higher the number, the brighter the display will be.
 If you’re going to be using your monitor in a bright room, then you’ll want higher brightness ratings to fight off glare.

 Color reproduction